VincentFaust/willowsspoon/README.md

 # What To Do As Your Business Grows

 1. Begin using DBT cloud.
-Honestly, it could even be done from the start since they also have a free tier for a single developer.
-The point of using DBT cloud is that you can call the service directly with Airflow.
+It simplifies overhead set up since you can call it directly as a package via Airflow.
+The downside though is that it costs $100 / month.

 2. Create developement versions of your resources (EC2, Airflow, etc.).
 As you make changes, you want to be able to test them without breaking your existing reporting pipeline.
 Different versions.